wp-plugins/biblegateway-links-shortcode/readme.txt

 == Changelog ==

 = 0.1.1 =
 * Add filters to be able to change the Bible service and Bible service url.
+A YouVersion service is built in, but Bible Gateway is the default.

 = 0.1.0 =
 * Launch.